hans0/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

 The closure is used with the personalDice function.
 Because that is the function that has the anonymouse inner function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 The code being executed and the value of the name variable passed in is always the same.
 The newRoll const could change.

 c.
 What is the lexical scope of `newRoll`?

-The lexical scope of `newRoll` contains nothing.var
+The lexical scope of `newRoll` contains nothing.

 ### Task 3 - Stretch Goals